-One of the most critical choices to be made - and a key determinant of an individual's well-being - concerns the 'work-life balance'; in economic terms, the allocation of time between production (whether paid for or not) and consumption (including leisure time with family and friends).
+One of the most critical choices to be made - and a key determinant of an individual's wellbeing - concerns the 'work-life balance'; in economic terms, the allocation of time between production (whether paid for or not) and consumption (including leisure time with family and friends).

-Stress and anxiety are a frequent outcome for persons spending too much time working, caring for others or operating in a difficult / insecure work environment, as it is for those able and willing to work but unable to do so because of adverse socio-economic circumstances.22
+Stress and anxiety are as much and as frequent an outcome as for persons spending too much time working, caring for others or operating in a difficult / insecure work environment, as it is for those able and willing to work but unable to do so because of adverse socio-economic circumstances.

 Unemployment in particular is a well-established risk factor for mental ill-health (while returning to or getting work is a well-recognized protective factor).
 Unemployment is associated with greater health care use and higher death rates.
+The association also works in the opposite direction; that is, mental ill-health is a significant predictor of unemployment, and in its wake, of debt or impoverishment.